-- (a) assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that statement of consolidated financial position; - (b) income and expenses for each income statement and statement of comprehensive income are translated at average cover exchange rates for the financial year, and - (c) all resulting exchange differences are recognised in other comprehensive income.
+- (a) assets and liabilities for each balance sheet presented are translated at the closing rate at the date of that statement of financial position; - (b) income and expenses for each statement of income and statement of comprehensive income are translated at average cover exchange rates for the financial year, and - (c) all resulting exchange differences are recognised in other comprehensive income.

 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.
-Exchange differences arising are recognised in other comprehensive income.
+On consolidation, exchange differences arising from the translation of any net investment in foreign entities and of borrowings and other financial instruments designated as hedges of such investments, are recognized in other comprehensive income.
+When a foreign operation is sold or any borrowings forming part of the net investment are repaid, the associated exchange differences are reclassified to profit or loss, as part of the gain or loss on sale.